 - For an Early Reporting Period beginning between 1 April 2016 and 31 December 2017, the deadline for filing a CbC Return is 12 months after the end of the relevant accounting period.

-A HK Reportable Group should take note that whether this voluntary filing arrangement can relieve its Local CbC Filing obligation in a jurisdiction would depend on the CbC reporting requirements of that jurisdiction.
+A HK Reportable Group should take note that whether this voluntary filing of the CbC Return can relieve its Local CbC Filing obligation in a jurisdiction would depend on the CbC reporting requirements of that jurisdiction.

 The Multilateral Convention on Mutual Administrative Assistance in Tax Matters (the Multilateral Convention) will be the main platform for Hong Kong to exchange CbC Reports with other jurisdictions.
-To this end, the Government introduced the Inland Revenue (Amendment) (No. 5) Bill 2017 into the LegCo on 18 October 2017 seeking to, among others, empower the Chief Executive-in-Council to make an order for giving effect to the Multilateral Convention in Hong Kong.
+On 2 February 2018, the Inland Revenue (Amendment) Ordinance 2018 was enacted to empower the Chief Executive-in-Council (CE-in-C) to make an order for giving effect to the Multilateral Convention in Hong Kong.
 The CE-in-C made the Inland Revenue (Convention on Mutual Administrative Assistance in Tax matters) Order on 10 July 2018.
-The Multilateral Convention will apply to Hong Kong after the enactment of the legislation, the making of the order and the completion of relevant procedures with the Depositary of the Multilateral Convention.
+The Multilateral Convention will enter into force in Hong Kong on 1 September 2018.

-Since the Multilateral Convention is at present not applicable in respect of the accounting periods beginning between 1 January 2016 and 31 December 2018, transitional arrangements for exchange of CbC Reports need to be made with jurisdictions having Comprehensive Avoidance of Double Taxation Agreements (CDTAs) with Hong Kong.
+Since the Multilateral Convention is not applicable in respect of the accounting periods beginning between 1 January 2016 and 31 December 2018, transitional arrangements for exchange of CbC Reports need to be made with jurisdictions having Comprehensive Avoidance of Double Taxation Agreements (CDTAs) with Hong Kong.
 So far, Hong Kong has made such bilateral arrangements with the following jurisdictions:

 |Jurisdiction||CbC Report for First Exchange|